Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - By mail to the Markham Civic Centre (c/o Elections Markham), 101 Town Centre Boulevard, Markham Ontario, L3R 9W3

-A special thank you to the groups listed below for their contributions to Elections Markham’s 2022 Inclusivity, Diversity, Equity & Accessibility Plan for the 2022 Markham Municipal Election:
+We thank the groups listed below for their contributions to Elections Markham’s 2022 Inclusivity, Diversity, Equity & Accessibility Plan for the 2022 Markham Municipal Election:

 - 105 Gibson Centre